hln-h/MemberieApp/README.md

-This is a student project that was created by @carokds @MareikeHerrmann at CodeOp, an Android bootcamp in Barcelona.
+This is a student project that was created by @carokds @hln-h at CodeOp, an Android bootcamp in Barcelona.